-I examine the interaction between party leadership and factions in a probabilistic model of electoral competition.
+Intra-party sabotage is widespread and detrimental to political parties.
+This paper examines the interaction between party leadership and factions in a probabilistic model of elections, where the occurrence of sabotage is driven by both intra-party and inter-party competition.
 Factions can devote their campaign resources to either promote the party or to undermine other factions.
-Before the election, leaders decide how to redistribute electoral spoils among factions.
-The model studies how the intra-party and inter-party competitive environment affect the occurrence of sabotage and the response of leaders via changes in party organizations.
-As electoral security and the electoral spoils granted to the losing party increase, the salience of the intra-party contest relative to the inter-party contest in the general election increases, as does equilibrium sabotage by factions.
-The party leadership averts sabotage by designing optimal incentive schemes that lead factions to internalize the cost of working against the party.
-The model helps to rationalize the occurrence of political scandals driven by intra-party sabotage, and the observed dispersion in party organizational structure.
+Leaders decide how to redistribute electoral spoils among factions in form of prizes, based on an imperfect indicator of factions’ resource allocation.
+Results show that, as electoral security and proportionality of the institutional setting increase, inter-party competition becomes less salient and in equilibrium factions invest more resources in sabotaging each other when sabotage helps to win the prize set by the leader.
+Anticipating these incentives, the leadership chooses prizes that lead factions to internalize the cost of working against the party.
+The model helps to rationalize the occurrence of corruption scandals driven by intra-party sabotage, and the observed dispersion in party organizational structure.

 How does salient public information affect voters’ behavior?
 In a majoritarian voting game with common preferences, rational voters could use public information as an information device (depending on accuracy) or as a coordination device (regardless of accuracy).
 A simple lab experiment contradicts both hypotheses: subjects tend to follow public information when it is salient, regardless of the information’s accuracy, but fail to use it as a source of coordination.
 In particular, it matters whether the information is recent: subjects are more likely to follow public information when it is provided closer to the voting decision.
 These findings are important because the salience of public information is easily manipulable by political actors.